Addend in Math

 Table of Contents

 Addends are the components that make up a sum.
-Addition is an arithmetic operation that has to do with putting together two or more numbers, variables, quantities, or values to create a new number known as the sum.
+Addition is the arithmetic operation, during which you put together two or more numbers, variables, quantities, or values to create a new number known as the sum.
+The addend in math is exactly those numbers, variables, quantities, or values that come together to create an addition equation and reach a certain sum.

 Here’s how we may use addend in a sentence: If Jace picked 7 tulips and 3 roses, he has picked a total sum of 10 flowers.
 If expressed this will be 7 + 3 = 10.

-In this equation, 7 tulips and 3 roses are the addends and sum is the total flowers (10).
+In this equation, 7 tulips and 3 roses are the addends and 10 is the sum expressing the total number of flowers.

 Addend Definition